What is renewable energy?

 - It creates jobs for employers.
 For example, more than 100,000 workers and turbine technicians work in the United States wind project.

 - Wind energy does not pollute our environments like power plants which are run by fossil fuels (coal, natural gas).
-It does not emit dangerous gas like carbon dioxide, carbon monoxide, nitrogen dioxide, and sulfur dioxide to our enviorment.
+It does not emit dangerous gases like carbon dioxide, carbon monoxide, nitrogen dioxide, and sulfur dioxide into our enviorment.

-- The wind is the form of renewable solar energy because it forms by heating the atmosphere by the sun which blows wind or turbine to produce electricity.
+- The wind is a form of renewable solar energy because it forms by heating the atmosphere by the sun which blows wind or turbine to produce electricity.

 Solar energy is the cleanest source of energy obtained from radiant light (electromagnetic spectrum radiation).
 The heat from the sun by using different types of technologies like photovoltaics, solar heating & cooling, and concentrating solar power.
 It converted solar power into thermal and electrical energy.

-Germany, Italy, Chana, Japan, and the United States are the largest producer of solar renewable energy in the world due to their technologies and geographical location.
+Germany, Italy, China, Japan, and the United States are the largest producers of solar renewable energy in the world due to their technologies and geographical location.
 The energy comes from solar technologies free from pollution.
-We used solar energy for different types of domestic and commercial purposes such as generating electricity, providing light, and heating water.
+We use solar energy for different types of domestic and commercial purposes such as generating electricity, providing light, and heating water.

-Present-day, different countries of the world use solar technologies due to saving their environment from pollution.
+Present-day, different countries of the world use solar technologies to save their environment from pollution.
 It is also used due to limited resources of fossil fuels like coal, petroleum, and natural gas.

 - The use of biomass energy is more effective for our environment due to reducing the greenhouse effect.

-- Buring of biomass and fossil fuel release the same amount of carbon dioxide (CO2).
-Fossil fuel releases carbon dioxide uses in photosynthesis for a large time (millions of years) but biomass releases carbon dioxide balanced the carbon dioxide cycle of our environment.
+- Burning of biomass and fossil fuel releases the same amount of carbon dioxide (CO2).
+Fossil fuel releases carbon dioxide uses in photosynthesis for a long time (millions of years) but biomass releases carbon dioxide to balance the carbon dioxide cycle of our environment.

-Due to renewable sources, geothermal energy is useful or significant to fulfill huge electricity demand in countries like Iceland, El Salvador, New Zealand, Kenya, Philippines, and more than 90 percent of heating demand in Iceland.
+Due to renewable sources, geothermal energy is useful or significant in fulfilling huge electricity demand in countries like Iceland, El Salvador, New Zealand, Kenya, Philippines, and more than 90 percent of the heating demand in Iceland.

 Many countries of the world set up the goal to reach 100 percent renewable energy for their power demands in the future to save our enviorment.